Ultimate Garlic Burger Recipe – Double Cheeseburger with Garlic Butter

 8. Place two patties onto each bun.

-9. Add desired toppings to the burgers.
+9. Add desired toppings and favorite condiments to the burgers.

 homemade garlic burgers with cheese.